RasaHQ/rasa-demo/data/nlu/nlu.md

 - you're the most moronic person I know
 - your mom gay
 - you are annoying
+- don't you have a sweater
+- F u

 ## intent:how_to_get_started
 - can you help me to build a bot